Categories: Business

 Get help.

-If you suck at strategy, get help.
+If you stink at strategy, get help.
 90% of businesses struggle because they are too close to the problem or the solution.
 Very few strategic plays are complex or a mystery; in fact, most are staring you right in the face; you just can’t see them.
 A strategic planning coach can shine a light on those solutions and guide you through the execution.

 In summary: